w3f/polkadot-wiki/docs/general/getting-started.md

 As social media platforms and online businesses began to emerge, the internet transformed into the Web 2.0.
 This upgraded internet, which we still use today, features dynamic, interactive web pages, where users can read and write information plus publish their own for others to see.
-However, this version of the web comes with downsides, dealing with data control, privacy issues, and trust.
-This is where the Web 3.0 comes into the picture.
+However, this version of the web comes with downsides, dealing with data control, privacy issues, and the consequences of trust.
+This is where the WEB3 comes into the picture.

-The Web 3.0 is taking centralized applications and turning them into decentralized, trust-free protocols.
+The WEB3 is taking centralized infrastructure and applications and turning them into decentralized, trust-free protocols.
 The goal is to transform the internet into a decentralized web, where users control their own data and identity in a trust-free environment.
-The Web 3.0 movement aims to remove intermediaries and build a trustless infrastructure.
+The Web3 movement aims to remove intermediaries and build trustless infrastructure.

 > To learn more of the Web3 movement, check out this video from the
 > [Web3 Summit](https://youtu.be/l44z35vabvA)